 Choosing a name for your business is probably one of the most important decisions you’ll make.
 You should decide on a business name that’s distinctive while also telling people what services you’re offering straight away.

-To choose a PLLC name, think about what service(s) you’re going to offer, then come up with a list of three or four potential names.
-Once you have a list of names you like, it’s time to make sure it’s compliant with Arizona regulations.
+To choose a PLLC name, think about what service(s) you’re going to offer, then come up with a list of potential names.
+Once you have a list of names you like, it’s time to make sure it’s compliant with Arizona regulations and any applicable professional licensing board’s standards.

 According to the Arizona Limited Liability Company Act, you can’t include the words “association,” “corporation,” or “incorporated” into the name of your PLLC.
 It must also include “professional limited liability company” or an acceptable abbreviation (PLLC, PLC).

 Arizona requires new PLLCs to designate an Arizona statutory agent (registered agent) when forming a new business.
-Choosing ZenBusiness’s registered agent service partners will make running your PLLC easier.
+Choosing our registered agent service can make running your PLLC easier.
 Your registered agent will have a physical location in Arizona and be available during standard business hours Monday through Friday.
-They’ll forward all legal notices and state compliance documents to you.
+Their job is to accept legal notices and state compliance documents on your behalf.

 This gives you more freedom to move around.
 Not to mention, when you work with a registered agent service, you can be assured any legal notices, such as subpoenas, won’t be delivered to your place of business and cause a potentially awkward situation.

-Create an Arizona Operating Agreement for the PLLC
+Step 4: Create an Arizona operating agreement for your PLLC

 Taking care of tax obligations is the next step after officially forming your PLLC.
 There are federal requirements, state requirements, and local requirements to consider.
 We can help you apply for an EIN, which is required for paying taxes, applying for a business bank account, and hiring employees.